 The foreign corporation must comply with the admission processes and procedures as set out in paragraph 2.0 of Guidance Note 15.
-In this regard, the foreign corporation must-
+In this regard, the foreign corporation must submit to Bursa Securities -

-- (a) submit a registrable prospectus to the Securities Commission; and - (b) submit to Bursa Securities - - (aa) a listing application (in a template as set out in Part A of Annexure GN15-A of Guidance Note 15); and - (bb) all the requisite documents and/or confirmations required for quotation including the supporting documents specified in Part B of Annexure GN15-A of Guidance Note 15 and Annexure GN16-A of Guidance Note 16.

-5.5 Are all the directors of a foreign corporation seeking primary listing on the ACE Market required to provide Bursa Securities with the undertakings set out in Annexure GN15-C and Annexure GN15-D of Guidance Note 15?
+- (a) a listing application (in a template as set out in Part A of Annexure GN15-A of Guidance Note 15); - (b) a registrable prospectus (which complies with the requirements under Rule 6.18B);and - (c) all the requisite documents and/or confirmations required for quotation of the shares and registration of prospectus, including the supporting documents specified in Parts B and C of Annexure GN15-A of Guidance Note 15 and Annexure GN16-A of Guidance Note 16. - 5.5 Are all the directors, promoters and chief executive of a foreign corporation seeking primary listing on the ACE Market required to provide Bursa Securities with the undertakings set out in Annexure GN15-C and Annexure GN15-D of Guidance Note 15?

-Yes, the foreign corporation must enclose and submit all its directors' undertakings in the format as prescribed in Annexure GN15-C and Annexure GN15-D of Guidance Note 15 to Bursa Securities, together with its application for listing.
+Yes, the foreign corporation must enclose and submit all its directors', promoters' and chief executive's undertakings in the format as prescribed in Annexure GN15-C and Annexure GN15-D of Guidance Note 15 to Bursa Securities, together with its application for listing.